berndfo/zooterrain/README.md

 zooterrain is a small server every current should be able to connect to.
 It will display all the znodes from a running ZooKeeper ensemble.
-As znodes are deleted or new one are created, this will be visualized in the browser.
+As znodes are deleted or new ones are created, this will be visualized in the browser.

 ## Building